10 Clever Storage Solutions for Compact Living in South Africa

 How to Measure and Select the Perfect Fit for Your Space

 Before buying furniture, measure your apartment carefully.
 Note the dimensions of each room, including doorways and windows.
-This helps you choose pieces that will fit comfortably.
+This helps you choose pieces that will fit comfortably in your space.

 Create a floor plan on paper or using an app.
 This allows you to experiment with different layouts.
 Make sure to leave enough space for walking and opening doors.